ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

-This direct specification works well when the value is consistent across environments.

 ### Helm variables
 {: #config-helm}

-As previously mentioned, Helm uses templates to create charts.
-This allows for values to be substituted later.
-You can achieve the same result as in the preceding example, with more flexibility across environments, by using the following example in the chart template (`mychart/templates/pod.yaml`):
+As previously mentioned, Helm uses templates to create charts so that values can be substituted later.
+You can achieve the same result as in the preceding example, with more flexibility across environments, by using the following example in the `mychart/templates/pod.yaml` file template:

 ```yaml
 apiVersion: v1